 Matthew joined TLEF in October 2013 as its first chief executive.

 He has had longstanding involvement in the role of law as a tool for social justice, both through grantmaking and work in delivery charities.
 Matthew has worked in the foundation sector since 2004 when he joined the Baring Foundation as deputy director.

 Previously, he was director of community work at Community Links in east London, where he continued as an advisor from 2004-2012; and, from 2007-2009, was seconded to the Prime Minister’s Council on Social Action.
 He is the author of publications on legal advice, social action, public services, the voluntary sector and grant-making.

 In September 2013, Matthew was appointed to the Civil Justice Council.
 He is the vice-chair of governors at a primary school local to his home in Hackney.

 Ali came to the UK as an asylum seeker in 2005 and finally became a naturalised citizen in 2018.
-For the past three years, Ali has worked as the Brexit Lead for the Trades Union Congress.
+Ali works as the Programme Manager Joseph Rowntree Charitable Trust looking after the anti-racism, human rights and migration portfolio of grants.
+Previously he worked as the Brexit Lead for the Trades Union Congress for three years.
 Prior to that, he has a decade of experience in charities, government departments and business start-ups.
-Outside of the day job, he was the founding chair of EachOther (formerly RightsInfo) and is a trustee of Safe Passage International.
+Outside of the day job, he was the founding chair of EachOther (formerly RightsInfo) and a trustee of Safe Passage International.